GeraldTrost/xxDevPlus/README.md

 - Many other classes are to be ignored because only there für evaluation of future aproaches

-I intend to provide samples and use cases for selected classes and methods if time and healty allows.
+I intend to provide samples and use cases for selected classes and methods if time and health allow.